BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/tabs.md

 # Tab {.tabset}
 ## Step One
-Convert your page to the markdown editor if it isn't already
+Convert your page to the markdown editor.
 > Content inside tabsets can be styled per usual.
 {.is-info}